 SCHOOL SONG WHERE TO GET HELP Hail to thee, our Alma Mater, Academics: Academic Dean Hail, O Bethel, Hail.
 Records: Records Office We have heard the Master's call, Grades: Academic Dean Let His truth prevail.
-Transcript: Records Office Tain the about aire it most the Absences: Join the chorus, sing it proudly Sound it far and near.
+Transcript: Records Office Join the shows sing it proudly Absences: Join the chorus, sing it proudly Sound it far and near.
 Class: Class Lecturer Sing of praise for Bethel's name, Chapel: Director of Student Services One we love so dear.
-Work: Director of Student Services one we to ve so dear.
-Church: Director of Student Services Lift up high love's flowing banner, Overnight: Director of Student Services Sing the victor's song.
+Work: Director of Student Services Church: Director of Student Services Lift up high love's flowing banner, Overnight: Director of Student Services Sing the victor's song.
 Bills: Director of Business We have learned the Word of God, Counselling: Director of Student Services or And indeed are strong.
 Faculty member of your choice